Q&A Webcast Episode: 21 November 2010

-In this 21 November 2010 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on conflicts over diet, completing creative work, hitting kids in public, non-renumerative work as productive, finding a central purpose, ethics of public relations, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 21 November 2010, I answered questions on conflicts over diet, completing creative work, hitting kids in public, non-renumerative work as productive, finding a central purpose, ethics of public relations, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: These webcasts are still very experimental.
 Please lower your expectations accordingly!